Slack vs Discord: Everything You Need to Know

 Aside from that, Pumble provides you with:

-On top of that, to easily transit from Slack to Pumble, you can import data from Slack in a few clicks.
+On top of that, to easily transition from Slack to Pumble, you can import data from Slack in a few clicks

-So, if you’re looking for a secure and user-friendly communication platform, Pumble is a great option for you.
+So, if you’re looking for a secure and user-friendly communication platform, Pumble by CAKE.com is a great option for you.

 Free team chat app